-Consultant Locum Rates: Which Specialties Pay the Best?
+Consultant Locum Rates: Which Specialties Pay the Best in 2023?

 If you're a consultant looking for locum work, you may be interested in knowing which specialties tend to pay the best rates.
 Here at Messly, we help doctors find locum work from the very best locum agencies.
 In 2021, we saw over 40,000 individual locum jobs offered on our platform, 6,600 of which were offered to consultants.